stutichugh/stutichugh.github.io/_posts/2024-03-28-mcleodganj.md

 Since _keeps it real_ I want to share that travelling with parents can be intimidating in your 30's.
 Lets just say we had. . .our moments.
 But nonetheless getting to relive my childhood memories and doing this for my mom who has been couped up at home since her surgery was the upside.

-There were also many things I saw along the way that my parents couldn't have accompanied me on and since both Dad and I were pressed on time due to our respective works, I feel I missed out on many things I'd like to explore either with friends or solo(and making friends along the way).
+There were also many things I saw along the way that my parents couldn't have accompanied me on and since both Dad and I were pressed on time due to our respective works, I feel I missed out on many things I'd like to explore either with friends or solo(and make friends along the way).
 The place is known to offer many adventure sports (such as paragliding), many beautiful(but also too steep/uphill for my parents)treks, camping, bonfire opportunities, and yoga/reiki/meditation retreats.
 I also saw many _workation_ typa crowd here and I could also see myself working from mountains for 20-30 days and setting up camp here while working my 9-5, and also having a solid peak self-care 5-9 routine filled with meditation, yoga, and other adventures.